gjtorikian/nanoc-conref-fs/README.md

 ### Associating files with data

 If you have a special `data_association` value, additional metadata to items will be applied.
 Right now, this only adds a `parent` type to each item.

+### Retrieving variables

+You can retrieve the stored data at any time (for example, in a layout) by calling `VariableMixin.variables`.